Portfolio manager’s Letter December 2005

 Warren Buffett has been predicting for years that inflation was not going away as long as politicians are running the world.
 Predict anything long enough and sooner or later you are going to be right.

-The flow of other countries money into the US bond market has sparked a dandy inflation in our real estate market, and has probably also helped with the equity bubble.
-At the same time, this flow has generated solid proof that the FED can no longer control our long term interest rates.
+The flow of other countries’ money into the US bond market has sparked a dandy inflation in our real estate market, and has probably also helped with the equity bubble, and exogenous events.
+Simultaneously, this flow has generated solid proof that the FED can no longer control our long term interest rates.

 Incredibly neither the FED nor anyone else makes any attempt to track the world money supply, presumably on the theory that since they cannot do any thing about it, ignorance is bliss.
 The situation is similar to the 30s in a way.
 The problem then was the money supply was contracting, thus turning a recession into a depression; unfortunately no one figured this out till Milton Friedman first measured the money supply in his book on monetary policy in the 1960’s.